ternaus/ternaus.github.io/_posts/2020-07-27-Multi-Target-in-Albumentations.markdown

 ![](https://miro.medium.com/max/1750/1*-TeOkE5Lq0rHcq3dq3YgBQ.jpeg)

+## FAQ

-**Q**: Can we work with more than two images?
+### Q: Can we work with more than two images?

-**A**: You can use as many as you want.
+A: You can use as many as you want.

-**Q**: Should the number of image, mask, bounding box, and keypoint targets be the same?
+### Q: Should the number of image, mask, bounding box, and keypoint targets be the same?

-**A**: You can have N images, M masks, K key points, and B bounding boxes.
+A: You can have N images, M masks, K key points, and B bounding boxes.
 N, M, K, and B could be different.

-**Q**: Are there situations where multi-target will break?
+### Q: Are there situations where multi-target will break?

-**A**: In general, you can use the multi-target functionality to a set of images of different sizes.
+A: In general, you can use the multi-target functionality to a set of images of different sizes.
 Some transform depends on the inputs.
 For example, you cannot perform a crop that is larger than the image.
 Another example is MaskDropout that depends on the input mask may.
 How will it behave when we have a set of masks is unclear.
 We will test these corner cases.
 But they are pretty rare in practice.

-**Q**: How many transforms could be combined together?
+### Q: How many transforms could be combined together?

-**A**: You can combine the transforms into a complex pipeline in a number of ways.
+A: You can combine the transforms into a complex pipeline in a number of ways.

 We have more than [30 spatial transforms](https://albumentations.ai/docs/getting_started/transforms_and_targets/#spatial-level-transforms).
 All of them support images and masks, most of them support bounding boxes and key points.